About the Performance

 Why can’t Shen Yun perform in China?

 Ironically, while Shen Yun celebrates traditional Chinese culture around the world, it cannot perform in China.
-Not only that, but you cannot see another performance like this in China.
+Not only that, but you cannot see another performance like this in China today.
 Shen Yun would be happy to perform there, but the Chinese Communist Party won’t allow it.

 Sure, there are countless performances in China that appear to be traditional, but after decades of political campaigns to eradicate this cultural heritage, these have been stripped of their inner essence.
 One of the things that makes Shen Yun unique is that, in addition to the surface artistry and beauty, it honors the spiritual essence of Chinese civilization—ideas like harmony among Heaven, Earth, and humankind.